patrickpr/trapdirector/docs/50-api-functions.md

 Plugin activation
 -----------------

-To activate a plugin, go to Status&Mibs -> Plugins Management and click "enabled" next to the plugin you want to activate.
+To activate a plugin, go to Status & Mibs -> Plugins Management and click the "Enabled" checkbox next to the plugin you want to activate.